vazw/escrow-api/README.md

   // Leave the contract (draft stage). leave   : () => void,

-  // These options are only available
+  // Access management is only available
   // during the draft stage of a contract. access : {
     // Add pubkeys to the member list.